How To Backup Jenkins Data and Configurations

 It is very important to have Jenkins backup with its data and configurations.
 It includes job configs, builds logs, plugins, plugin configuration, etc.

-In this article, I will cover the following two important ways to back up Jenkins data and configurations.
+This article will cover the following three ways to back up Jenkins data and configurations.

 1. Using Think Backup Plugin